sastra12/islamic-app/README.md

 # islamic-app

-Islamic web application is a website that has several features such as the Quran, prayer schedules various locations in indonesia, Asmaul Husna, Daily Prayers and Tahlil Readings.
+Islamic web application is a website that has several features such as the Quran, prayer schedules various locations in indonesia, Asmaul Husna, Daily Prayers, Hadith and Tahlil Readings.
 I created this simple website using Vue.JS and Tailwind CSS as well as utilizing public APIs

 ## Project Screenshots: